gravity-technologies/grvt-ts-sdk/README.md

 };

-// Signing options for generating the signature as the third argument for the transfer API const signingOptions: ISigningOption = {
+// Signing options for generating the signature as the third argument for the transfer API
+// Note: nonce must be non-negative and expiration must be within 30 days const signingOptions: ISigningOption = {
   nonce: 12345,
   expiration: '1746093221289693252'